 By Daniel Trotta and David Adams

-A Coast Guard MH-60 Jayhawk rescue helicopter later recovered crew member Claudene Christian, 42, who was described as unresponsive, while continuing to search for the 63-year-old captain of the ship, which sank in 18-foot (5.5 meters) seas.
+The crew of a Coast Guard MH-60 Jayhawk rescue helicopter later recovered the body of an “unresponsive” woman, identified as Claudene Christian, 42, while continuing to search for the 63-year-old captain of the ship, which sank in 18-foot (5.5 meters) seas.

 The three-mast, 180-foot (55-meter) ship, built for the 1962 movie “Mutiny on the Bounty,” sank after water pumps apparently failed.

-The 14 were rescued from two lifeboats with canopies, the Coast Guard said.
+The 14 were rescued from two 25-person lifeboats with canopies, the Coast Guard said.

-A C-130 Hercules airplane and a third rescue helicopter continued the search for the two missing crew members, and two Coast Guard cutters were on the way to assist them, Cangemi said.
+Crews aboard a C-130 Hercules airplane and a third rescue helicopter searched all day for the two missing crew members, and two Coast Guard cutters were on the way to assist them, Cangemi said.

 Captain Robin Walbridge worked on the Bounty for 17 years, said his wife, Claudia McCann, contacted by telephone at the couple’s home in St. Petersburg, Florida.

 “That was his passion,” McCann said.
 “He’s the best captain in the industry. ...
-There’s not too many captains that can sail that kind of ship.”
+There’s not too many captains that can sail that kind of ship (a square-rigger).”

-She said she was confident that he, as captain, was the last to leave the ship, wearing survival gear.
+Honoring his role as captain, she said she was confident he was the last to leave the ship, wearing survival gear.

 “That’s the image I have in my head.
 I’m sure he made sure his crew were all tucked in their life boats before he got off the ship,” McCann said.